rpeden/azure-functions-tutorial/README.md

 In cases where someone provides an address but forgets to add a zip or postal code, you could use Azure Maps to look it up.

+## Contest Verification

+Instructions on how to generate an entry code for the Serverless Challenge will be added once the contest has opened.

 ## Conclusion

 That brings us to the end of our Serverless tutorial.
 We've created a serverless Function App on Azure, and hooked it up to Azure Maps to do some geocoding.